Khushboo-Mittal2004/AI_DIGITAL_TWIN_PROJECT/README.md

-# AI Digital Twin for Career & Life Simulation

-Your AI.
-Your Life.
-Your Future.
+# AI Digital Twin for Career & Life Simulation - Your AI, Your Life, Your Future.

 Your personal AI companion for career, food, and lifestyle decisions.